deemp/purescript-css-frameworks/README.md

     git push --follow-tags
     ```

 - Publish the package and docs.
+A GitHub token for `npx pulp login` doesn't need any permissions.

     ```console
     npx pulp login